Antony74/EPubShrink/README.md

 2. Shrink any .jpeg files with [jpegoptim](https://chocolatey.org/packages/jpegoptim)
 3. Shrink any .png files with [pngquant](https://chocolatey.org/packages/pngquant)
 4. Rezip the .epub with [7Zip](https://chocolatey.org/packages/7zip.commandline)
-5. Convert to .epub to .mobi with [kindlegen](https://chocolatey.org/packages/kindlegen)
+5. Convert to .mobi with [kindlegen](https://chocolatey.org/packages/kindlegen)
 6. Remove the .epub from the .mobi with [kindlestrip](https://github.com/jefftriplett/kindlestrip)